lionsk23/Annaskorik/README.md

 🧬Hi!
 My name is Anna, I am 34y.o.
 I am from Ukraine.

 💻 I'm node runner and validator, crypto enthuasist, contributor, content creator.
  I’m interested in crypto currencies and metaverse.
+I am interested in learning web3, I like to create content for projects that attract me.

 📂 Languages: